About San Francisco

 One such ferryboat, the Eureka, for example, which was the biggest and fastest on the globe when it was rebuilt after the first World War so that is could carry cars, still moved far more people than it did vehicles.
 At 295 feet long, it transported 120 automobiles.
 And yet as it did, it still moved 2,300 passengers from one side of the Bay to the other.

-Even though the 8.5 mile bridge that connected with Oakland, an engineering marvel of notable proportions, did marginalize the Ferry Building, it still brought rail passengers to the city.
-While it’s top deck was reserved for cars, the bottom deck was mixed use.
-Half of it was for cars and, until 1958, two rail lines carried electric commuter trains on the other half.
+Even though the 8.5 mile bridge that connected with Oakland, an engineering marvel of notable proportions when it opened at the end of 1936 did marginalize the Ferry Building, it still brought most of the people it carried to the city without their automobiles While it’s top deck was reserved for vehicles, half of its bottom deck was used by electric commuter trains until 1958 when cars and trucks took over the entire water crossing.

-It took 14 years for this gap in passenger travel to San Francisco to be filled.
-While buses long had used the bridge to move people, it wasn’t until 1972 that this connection once again was at the leading edge.
+For the next 14 years there were no trains between San Francisco and Oakland and the rest of the populous East Bay.
+During this time, AC Transit buses carried many tens of thousands of passengers over the bridge on a daily basis.
+It wasn’t until 1972 that the connection between San Francisco and Oakland was once again at the leading edge.
 When BART (Bay Area Rapid Transit), the world’s first computer controlled heavy rail transit agency, built an under the bay tube, San Francisco’s visitors could once again arrive there in style.
 One of history’s most outstanding civil engineering achievements, its 3.5 mile long bore plunges 135 feet below the Bay making it the longest and deepest vehicular tube in the world in service today.

-Besides its connections to the East Bay, the bridge, one of the busiest in the world, at 280,000 vehicles a day and BART which brings almost half of its daily ridership of 325,000 people to the city, two freeways and passenger rail, Caltrain, bring travelers to it from San Jose and the rest of the peninsula.
-This as the legendary Golden Gate Bridge connects it to the North Bay counties of Marin, Napa and Sonoma.
+Besides its connections to the East Bay, the San Francisco/Oakland Bay Bridge, one of the busiest in the world, at 280,000 vehicles a day and BART which brings almost half of its daily ridership of 325,000 people to the city, on the West Bay, there are two freeways and passenger rail, Caltrain, that connect it to San Jose and all the peninsula cities in between This as the legendary Golden Gate Bridge connects it to the North Bay counties of Marin, Napa and Sonoma.

-And thanks to a city full of green, forward thinkers, San Francisco is becoming more and more poised to process all the bicycle travelers these transportation venues will soon be bringing to it.
-In the not too distant future, cyclists from the East Bay will be able to take their bikes on a rebuilt Bay Bridge to Treasure Island.
-From the Car Free city of 20,000 people that is expected to emerge there by 2020, as we will touch on when we talk about our trip to Oakland, they can take a passenger boat to the pillar like Ferry Building.
+And thanks to a city full of green, forward thinkers, San Francisco is becoming more and more poised to process all the added bicycle travellers these and other transportation venues will soon be bringing to it.
+In the not too distant future, cyclists from the East Bay who are now able to take their bikes on a rebuilt Bay Bridge to Treasure Island will be able to ferry the rest of the way in to the city.
+From the Car Free city of 20,000 people that is expected to emerge on the island that separates the two water crossings, by 2020, as we will touch on when we talk about our trip to Oakland, bridge riders will soon be able to take a ferry to the iconic Ferry Building.
 As Caltrain keeps adding bike cars to its lines and more and more bikes come in over the Golden Gate and on ferry boats, this city will continue to rise from the ashes of a car centric way that once almost choked it to death.

 It wasn’t until the Loma Prieta Earthquake of 1989 inspired it to demolish a freeway blocking it from the proud source of its 1906 salvation, the Ferry Building, and its prized waterfront, that change began to occur.
 When, in 1991, the Embarcadero, nearly a mile of two thick lines of concrete that stood 70 feet tall and 52 feet in width came down, a new San Francisco was born.